 There are many cases where you may want to build the containers from source, such as working on a patch to contribute a feature.
 This guide provides the instructions to get you set up to build from source.

 Requirements

-- CentOS 7 or Red Hat 7 environment.
-The instructions below are set up for CentOS 7, but you can read the installation guide for additional instructions

-- go version 1.13+
+- Red Hat 7 environment.
+The instructions below are set up for Red Hat 7, but you can read the installation guide for additional instructions - go version 1.13+ cat >> ~/.bashrc <<-EOF

-- buildah 1.14.9+
+• buildah 1.14.9+

-- git